Symplectic Origami: Origami Polytopes

 \begin{lemma} Let $G=\TT^n$ be an $n$-dimensional torus and $(M_i^{2n},\omega_i,\mu_i)$, $i=1,2$, two symplectic toric manifolds.
 If the moment polytopes $\Delta_i:=\mu_i(M_i)$ agree near facets $F_1 \subset \mu_1(M_1)$ and $F_2 \subset \mu_2(M_2)$, then there are $G$-invariant neighborhoods $\cU_i$ of $B_i = \mu_i^{-1} (F_i)$, $i=1,2$, with a $G$-equivariant symplectomorphism $\gamma : \cU_1 \to \cU_2$ extending a symplectomorphism $B_1 \to B_2$ and such that $\gamma^* \mu_2 = \mu_1$. \end{lemma}

 \begin{proof} Let $\cU$ be an open set containing $F_1=F_2$ such that $\cU \cap \Delta_1 = \cU \cap \Delta_2$.

-Perform symplectic cutting~\cite{le:cuts} on $M_1$ and $M_2$ by slicing $\Delta_i$ along a hyperplane parallel to $F_i$ such that: \begin{itemize} \item the moment polytope $\widetilde{\Delta}_i$ containing $F_i$ is in the open set $\cU$, and \item the hyperplane is close enough to $F_i$ to guarantee that $\widetilde{\Delta}_i$ satisfies the Delzant conditions.\footnote{For generic rational hyperplanes, the third of the Delzant conditions fails inasmuch as we only get a $\QQ^n$-basis, thus we need to consider orbifolds.} \end{itemize} Then $\widetilde{\Delta}_1=\widetilde{\Delta}_2$.
+Perform symplectic cutting~\cite{le:cuts} on $M_1$ and $M_2$ by slicing $\Delta_i$ along a hyperplane parallel to $F_i$ such that: \begin{itemize} \item the moment polytope $\widetilde{\Delta}_i$ containing $F_i$ is in the open set $\cU$; \item the hyperplane is close enough to $F_i$ to guarantee that $\widetilde{\Delta}_i$ satisfies the Delzant conditions.
+(For generic rational hyperplanes, the third of the Delzant conditions fails inasmuch as we only get a $\QQ^n$-basis, thus we need to consider orbifolds.) \end{itemize} Then $\widetilde{\Delta}_1=\widetilde{\Delta}_2$.
 By Delzant's theorem, the corresponding cut spaces $\widetilde{M}_1$ and $\widetilde{M}_2$ are $G$-equivariantly symplectomorphic, the symplectomorphism pulling back one moment map to the other.

-Since symplectic cutting is a local operation, restricting the previous symplectomorphism gives us a $G$-equivariant symplectomorphism between $G$-equivariant neighborhoods $\cU_i$ of $B_i$ in $M_i$ pulling back one moment map to the other. \end{proof}
+Restricting the previous symplectomorphism gives us a $G$-equivariant symplectomorphism between $G$-equivariant neighborhoods $\cU_i$ of $B_i$ in $M_i$ pulling back one moment map to the other. \end{proof}

-\begin{example} The following polytopes represent four different symplectic toric 4-manifolds: the topologically nontrivial $S^2$-bundle over $S^2$ twice (Hirzebruch surfaces), an $S^2 \times S^2$ blown-up at one point and an $S^2 \times S^2$ blown-up at two points.
-If any two of these polytopes are translated so that their left vertical edges exactly superimpose, we get examples to which Lemma~\ref{lem:delzant} applies (the relevant facets being the vertical facets on the left). $\diamondsuit$ \end{example}
+\begin{example} The polytopes in Figure~\ref{fig:agreeing} represent four different symplectic toric 4-manifolds: twice the topologically nontrivial $S^2$-bundle over $S^2$ (these are Hirzebruch surfaces), an $S^2 \times S^2$ blown-up at one point and an $S^2 \times S^2$ blown-up at two points.
+If any two of these polytopes are translated so that their left vertical edges exactly superimpose, we get examples to which Lemma~\ref{lem:delzant} applies, the relevant facets being the vertical facets on the left.